Section Overview

 Expected result

-You understand BYOCloud as a StackShift node workflow instead of a raw provider-management feature.
+You understand BYOCloud as a current StackShift node workflow for customer-owned infrastructure, including provisioning and ongoing node operations.

 Connect a BYOCloud node